Testing Department

 AAF FAQ

-- Again, a student must have taken the PERT and scored a 138 or higher in order to take the PERT.
+• Again, a student must have taken the PERT and scored a 138 or higher in order to take the AAF.

-- The AAF can be taken only twice in a semester once admitted to the College.
+• The AAF can be taken only twice a semester.
 To view semester dates, please consult the Academic Calendar.

 ACT or SAT Scores for Placement